Category Archives: NumberCruncher Reloaded

 Of course you want one now 😉 The first batch of 35 cards is sold out.
 That said…

-I’m working on a 2nd run of cards right now.
-Output is slow as I have to hand-solder the 100pin TQFP CPLD (due to current chip-shortage).
+The 2nd run of cards is available now.
+Output is slow as I have to hand-solder the 100pin TQFP CPLD (due to chip-shortage when I had them produced).
 On the plus-side, the PCB is ENIG gold plated now.

-I’m slowly building & testing them when time allows – just ask if you’re interested in one.
+I’m building & testing them on-demand – just mail me if you’re interested in one.

 Ahhh, look at those beauties!The NumberCruncher Reloaded comes in a nice, eco-friendly box with a high quality, glossy spiral-bound manual and an 800k ProDos floppy.